-8. Note Payable
+7. Note Payable

 On October 29, 2019 (the "Closing Date"), the Company entered into a Loan and Security Agreement (the "Loan Agreement") with Hercules Capital, Inc. ("Hercules") pursuant to which a term loan in an aggregate principal amount of up to \$50,000 (the "Term Loan Facility") is available to the Company in three tranches, subject to certain terms and conditions.
 The first tranche of \$25,000 was advanced to the Company on the Closing Date.
-Upon satisfaction of certain milestones, the second tranche is available under the Term Loan Facility which allows the Company to borrow an additional amount up to \$12,500 through March 15, 2021.
-The third tranche, which allows the Company to borrow an additional \$12,500, will be available upon Hercules' approval on or prior to June 30, 2021.
+The Company did not meet the milestone requirements for the second tranche under the Term Loan Facility, and as such, the additional amount up to \$12,500 is not available for the Company to borrow.
+The Company elected not to borrow the third tranche of \$12,500, which was available upon Hercules' approval until June 30, 2021.